egeniq/docker-php/README.md

 These Docker images are based on the official PHP images, with several complementary packages and sensible default configuration options for production-grade deployments.

 ## Supported tags

 * 5.6-onbuild (uses apache)
 * 7.2-onbuild (uses apache)
+* 7.3-onbuild (uses apache)
 * 7.2-nginx-onbuild

 ## Installed packages and extensions